-Because not all remote applications can be completely trusted, it is often a good idea to limit the privileges of the remote application.
-Because Novell Vibe administrators are responsible for creating and enabling the remote application for the Vibe site, they are also responsible for setting up access controls on the remote application.
+Because not all remote applications can be completely trusted, it is a good idea to limit the privileges of the remote application.
+Because Micro Focus Vibe administrators are responsible for creating and enabling the remote application for the Vibe site, they are also responsible for setting up access controls on the remote application.

 Before you modify the access control settings of remote applications for a specific workspace or folder, you should consult with your Vibe administrator to ensure that what you plan to do is safe.

 When an application is restricted to a specific role, the application can use web services to perform only those tasks that are allowed for that role.
 For example, the Participant role can create new entries, modify entries that the user created, add comments to entries, and so on.
 Participants cannot perform system administration tasks and cannot modify other users’ entries.

 To limit the remote application to privileges assigned to a specific role: